hhunter-ms/python-sdk/daprdocs/content/en/python-sdk-docs/python-workflow.md

                     event_name=eventName, event_data=eventData)
 ```

-To clear out the workflow state from your state store, Dapr purged the workflow:
+To clear out the workflow state from your state store, it purged the workflow:

 ```python
         # Purge